 - promotes a tone and atmosphere that reflects support, loyalty, and agreement with The Haverford School mission and vision

-Typical consideration for promotion to Experienced Teacher comes after a minimum of four years of teaching experience.
-In addition to all of the qualities listed for a Beginning Teacher:
+Typical consideration for promotion to Experienced Teacher comes after a minimum of four years’ teaching experience.
+In addition to all of the qualities listed above:

 - B.A. or B.S. degree